mfernest/SEBC/Partner Bootcamp  - Certify.md

 <strong> Can you answer the following questions in five minutes or less? </strong>

-* Name three ways to retrieve the Hadoop version of a CDH cluster.
+* Name three ways to find the Hadoop version of a CDH cluster.
 * Which command reports only the JVM-based processes on a machine?
-* What is the default port used by a Kerberos 5 KDC server?
+* What are the three elements that compose a Kerberos principal?
 * What is the default port used by the NameNode web UI?
-* How can you find the replication of a specific HDFS file?
+* How do you determine the replication of a given HDFS file?
-* Installing CDH parcels requires superuser privilege (T/F)
+* (T/F) Installing CDH parcels requires superuser privilege

 ---
 <div style="page-break-after: always;"></div>